-Comparing the four ONNX translation APIs#
+Comparing the five ONNX translation APIs#

 • "onnx" — uses onnx.helper (oh.make_node, oh.make_graph, …) via InnerEmitter.